thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

  - File system: ext4

 Click again on "Apply all operations" and boom!
-There we have our new larger partitions.
+There we have our new larger partitions!

-## Encrypting and configuring the new partitions
+## Encrypting, configuring, and mounting the new partitions

-Now we will encrypt our partitions with LUKS, which means protecting them with passwords.
-Replace the `/dev` paths with the actual paths to whatever partitions you have created.
+Now we will encrypt our partitions with LUKS.
+Replace the `/dev` paths with the actual paths to whatever partitions you've created.
 Use strong passwords when asked:

 ```
 # Root